apache/pulsar/site2/docs/admin-api-brokers.md

 ### Get the information of the leader broker

-Fetch the information of the leader broker.
+Fetch the information of the leader broker, for example, the service url.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->